 Advanced, comprehensive stroke care

-All of our five adult hospitals are accredited stroke centers.
+All of our five adult hospitals are accredited stroke centers, and Legacy Emanuel is an accredited Comprehensive Stroke Center.
 We work closely with Emergency Medical Services throughout northern Oregon and southwest Washington to help identify stroke patients and get them to treatment quickly and safely.
 To give patients the best chance for a full recovery, rehabilitation begins before patients even leave the hospital.

-Legacy Emanuel offers 24-7 advanced stroke care for the most complex and serious strokes, including hemorrhagic stroke.
+Legacy Emanuel, a certified Comprehensive Stroke Center, offers 24-7 advanced stroke care for the most complex and serious strokes, including hemorrhagic (bleeding) stroke.
 Patients benefit from proven minimally invasive treatments, and a dedicated neuro-intensive care unit with the most comprehensive brain monitoring equipment in the region.

 Our specialized stroke care includes: